PLSC 300A: Constitutional Politics

 PLSC 390: Urban Politics

 MWF 11:30am / LSC

-This course focuses on American city politics, policies, and problems throughout history and now.
-We will explore the structure and processes of local government and politics, intergovernmental relations, and the relationship between private economy and city development.
-The course examines the problems of poverty, race, education, transportation, and housing in America's cities, with a special emphasis on Chicago.
+Lectures, readings, and discussions focused on American city politics, policies, and problems throughout history and now.
+This course explores the structure and processes of local government and politics, intergovernmental relations, and the relationship between private economy and city development.
+Examinations of policy focus on the problems of poverty, race, education, transportation, and housing in America's cities, with a special emphasis on Chicago.

 PLSC 391: Chicago Politics